openshift/installer/tests/jenkins-jobs/README.md

 * No input parameters are required.

-## Tectonic Installer MultiBranch Job

-This file (`tectonic_installer_multibranch_job.groovy`) creates a Jenkins job called `tectonic-installer` this is the job which the tests will run.

-Parameters:

-* No input parameters are required.

-## Tectonic Installer Upstream Terraform Trigger

-This file creates a Jenkins job called `upstream-terraform-trigger` in the `triggers` directory to run the tests against the `Tectonic Installer` in the `master` branch using the `upstream Terraform`
-This job will run everyday.

-To change the default `builder_image` please update the code in the `tectonic_installer_upstream_terraform_trigger.groovy` file and submit a PR.

-Parameters:

-* `builder_image`: Tectonic-builder docker image with the upstream Terraform

-## Tectonic Installer Hyperkube Trigger

-This file creates a Jenkins job called `tectonic-installer-nightly-trigger` in the `triggers` directory to run the tests against the `Tectonic Installer` in the `master` branch using the `upstream Terraform`
-This job will run manually.

-Parameters:

-* `hyperkube_image`: Hyperkube image from Quay.io image with the upstream Terraform

-## Tectonic Conformance Tests

-This file (`tectonic_coformance_tests_job.groovy`) creates a Jenkins job called `tectonic-conformance-test` in the `tectonic-tests` directory to run the conformance tests against the Tectonic Installer in the specified branch.
-This job will run everyday at 12AM UTC time.

-Parameters:

-* `BRANCH`: In which branch to run the conformance tests.
-Default `master`.

 ## Tag/Clean AWS

 This file (`maintenance/grafiti_tag_clean_aws.groovy`) creates a Jenkins job called `tag_clean_aws_resources_grafiti` in the `maintenance` directory to tag and clean AWS resources across all AWS regions every 6 hours.